seis-hyejeong/rein/README.md

-rein [rain]: REverberation waveform Inversion
+rein [rain]: REverberation waveform INversion

 The current version is released with the publication at Geophysical Journal International on December 12, 2024.